Pismo Beach Regional Groundwater Sustainability Project

 South Orange Coastal Ocean Desalination Project

-Client Profile South Coast Water District (SCWD) provides potable water, recycled water, and wastewater services to 35,000 residents, 1,000 businesses, and 2 million visitors per year in South Orange County, California.
-Challenge Brackish water occurs in a natural environment that produces a salinity level registering between freshwater and seawater.
-It occurs in coastal regions where […]
+Client Profile South Coast Water District (SCWD) provides potable water, recycled water, and wastewater services to 35,000 residents, 1,000 businesses, and 2 million visitors per year in south Orange County, California.
+Challenge Brackish water occurs in natural environments where fresh and salt water mix and has salinity levels registering between freshwater and seawater.
+Primarily, brackish […]

 Read more